MonteLogic/MoL-blog-content/posts/categorized/work-project-notes/work-notes/categorized/expenisfy-wn/expensify-wn-62821/index.md

 ....

-How about when there's a something wrong state then we snip back the URL to not have the %25%25 stuff, and change it to Adesc at the end.
+How about when there's a 'something wrong', state then we snip back the URL to not have the %25%25 stuff, and change it to Adesc at the end.

 I found all of the error loading screen files, I just need to find the logic which manipulates the URL and manipulates it.